evalysfun/.github/profile/README.md

 ### 5. evalys-execution-engine

-**Execution Engine** - Privacy-preserving transaction execution.
+**Execution Engine** this is the privacy-preserving transaction execution.

-**Purpose**: Executes transactions with privacy-preserving techniques including order slicing, timing randomization, and MEV protection.
+**Purpose**: will executes transactions with privacy-preserving techniques including order slicing, timing randomization, and MEV protection.

 **Key Features**:
 - Order slicing and fragmentation